SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/overview.md

 * [**Install SysKit Point**](install-syskit-point-on-azure-vm#install-syskit-point) on the virtual machine
 * [**Run the SysKit Point Configuration Wizard**](install-syskit-point-on-azure-vm#configure-syskit-point) to perform the initial setup

-## First Steps After Installation SysKit Point
+## First steps with SysKit Point
-* Request access to Microsoft Teams Protected API
-* Setup initial RBS options
-* Setup Audit logs data retention
+By now your SysKit Point is up and running.
+You can login to the Point web application and it continuously collects data from Office 365.
+There are a few important considerations to make to complete the setup and secure your Point web application:

+* [**Request access to Protected APIs in Microsoft Teams**](.\..\..\common-tasks\microsoft-teams-activity.md) - Point needs **additional approval from Microsoft** in order to be able to **detect Inactive Teams**
+* [**Manage who can access Point**](.\..\enable-role-based-access.md) - by default only **Global Administrators** and **SharePoint admins** have the rights to login to the Point web application
+* [**Setup data retention for Audit logs**](.\..\customize-audit-logs-collection.md#audit-logs-settings) - depending on your company policy and available disk space set the data retention policy for Office 365 audit logs stored locally